ClairBerlin/clair-ttn/README.md

 Technically speaking, Clair-TTN is a service in the [Clair Stack](https://github.com/ClairBerlin/clair-stack), which is the infrastructure-as-code implementation of the Clair Platform.

-The application for The Things Network (TTN) supports both the legacy V2 stack as well as the new V3 stack.
+The application for The Things Network (TTN) supports the new TTN V3 stack.
 It can be run in the following modes:

-* Clairchen forwarding: subscribes to uplink messages of Clairchen nodes, decodes them and forwards measurement samples to the ingest endpoint of the backend API.
+* Clairchen forwarding: subscribes to uplink messages of [Clairchen](https://github.com/ClairBerlin/clairchen) nodes, decodes them and forwards measurement samples to the ingest endpoint of the backend API.
-* ERS forwarding: does the sampe for ERS nodes.
+* ERS forwarding: does the sampe for [Elsys ERS CO2](https://www.elsys.se/en/ers-co2-lite/) nodes.
 * ERS configuration: subscribes to uplink messages of ERS nodes and sends downlink messages to update the sensor's parameters to meet the TTN's airtime constraints.
-* OY1012 forwarding: forwarding for Talkpool OY1012.
+* OY1012 forwarding: forwarding for [Talkpool OY1012](https://talkpool.com/oy1210-lorawan-co2-meter/).

 In addition to the TTN application, this repository also contains a couple of TTN device management tools documented below.